ars2240/asdHBTucker/README.md

 - multi.m- draws a single sample from the multinomial distribution
 - opt.m- separate file that computes tests for our optimization problem
 - redrawTree.c- draws the tree from the CRP
+- redrawPAM.c- draws the DAG from the PAM
 - rgamma.c- samples small-shape gamma RVs via accept-reject